 In India, the politics of victimhood and need for protection is played by Dalits , Muslims, Christians, and even the so-called upper caste-Hindus, in essense all.
 In India, it is fast becoming a political formula that has lost its shock value , perhaps retaining only its disruptive and provocative nature.
-The the RSS and Hindu Mahasabha on the historical victim-hood of Hindus vis-à-vis the Babri Masjid ? the young and energetic Hardik Patel in Gujarat, the seditious Owaisi brothers, the Afzal Guru and Yakub Memon moaners, Pandit victimhood in Kashmir, pellet gun victimhood in Kashmir the list is way too long.
+The RSS and Hindu Mahasabha on the historical victim-hood of Hindus vis-à-vis the Babri Masjid, the victim-hood naratives of Hardik Patel in Gujarat, the seditious Owaisi brothers, the Afzal Guru and Yakub Memon moaners, Pandit victimhood in Kashmir, pellet gun victimhood in Kashmir the list is way too long.
 Why might some people seek to be recognized as victims – is it always only for justice or could it have hidden religious or political motives at times ?
 Why do politicians love victimhood narratives ?
 How should we attend to expressions of suffering when the so-called victim´s own expressions of suffering obscure or deny another´s suffering ?

 India´s politics of victimhood seems to be most dear to many of its politicians and they are constantly on the hunt for victimhood narratives among the masses as they can whine, moan and mud-sling instead of giving results and providing solutions.
 By appealing to our innate sense of insecurity, politicians manipulate the language of community, tamper with historical memory and unleash the powerful religious grievance that taps into a primal and raw sense of revenge that can wreck extraordinary havoc.
 The law overturning the Supreme Court judgement on Shah Banu case and the demolition of the Babri Masjid are two glaring examples from Indian politics.
 It goes to demonstrate that the liberal left and the conservative right in India, are equally co-conscientious to crime when the victimhood card is played.
 It re-affirms that of all tyrannies a tyranny sincerely exercised for the good of its victims may be the most oppressive.